icidasset/radical-edward/examples/wnfs-passkey/README.md

-# W3Name Passkey example
+# WNFS Passkey example

-Shows how to use a ed25519 private key derived from a passkey as a W3Name to publish to IPNS.
+Shows how to save a WNFS access key (aka. capsule key) alongside a passkey using the largeBlob Webauthn extension.

 ## Run locally